olivergidora/final-project/README.md

 For a video demonstration, please see the 'Demonstration Video' file.

-This project is a analysis of sales data conducted for Panier Quebecois, a Montreal startup that is an 'online farmer's market' operating since 2020: https://panierquebecois.ca/en/
+This project is a analysis of sales data conducted for Panier Quebecois, a Montreal startup that is an online farmer's market operating since 2020: https://panierquebecois.ca/en/

 Panier Quebecois asked to answer a few business questions based on the sales data:
 1 -